treviusss/eink-ha-owm/README.md

 # Home Assistant and OpenWeatherMap Dashboard for LILYGO T5 4.7 inch E-paper display
 ![Eink example](eink_inside_case.jpg)

-Modification of project by [rbaron](https://github.com/rbaron/eink-ha) where data from Home Assistant and OpenWeatherApi is accumulated and displayed onto LilyGo T5 4.7 inch e-paper display
+Modification of project by [rbaron](https://github.com/rbaron/eink-ha) where data from Home Assistant and OpenWeatherMap is accumulated and displayed onto LilyGo T5 4.7 inch e-paper display
 The 3D printed case is made by user [3DMath](https://www.thingiverse.com/thing:4890972).

 Data from Home Assistant is retrieved using [REST API](https://developers.home-assistant.io/docs/api/rest/).
-Data from OpenWeatherMap is
+Data from OpenWeatherMap is retrieved using free API by providing latitude, longitude and API key into API call.

 Display is set to refresh every 20 minutes from 5am till midnight which is roughly 57 refreshes/day.
 Depending on the 18650 battery capacity the display can work for about 2 months (with my record being over 3 months).
 ## Useful Links